spinnaker/kayenta/docs/instrumenting-application-metrics-for-kayenta.md

 The purpose of this doc is to describe how applications have to be configured for their metrics to be usable by Kayenta.

-## Define what makes your application healthy then measure and report it.
+## Define what makes your application healthy then measure and report it

 Metrics are a crucial part of canary analysis, they are the indicators of the health of your system that are sent as input to the judge to decide the health of the canary.